AndrewJBateman/ionic-angular-project/README.md

 ## General info

 * App to view and book places to stay.
-All places listed on the 'discover.page' and clicking on an item navigates to a place detail page using the place id in the browser.
+All places listed on the 'discover.page' and clicking on an item navigate to a place detail page using the place id in the browser.
 * Places are displayed under 2 list option: 'ALL PLACES' and 'BOOKABLE PLACES'.
 The first place is displayed using an ion-card, the remaining places are displayed using a list with a thumbnail image.
-There is code to prevent the user from being able to book their own places, using a userId matching function.
+There is code to prevent the user from being able to book their own places, using a userId matching function to show/hide the booking button.
 * Places can be booked, listed and cancelled.
-* New places can be added.
-The location of the new place is chosen using google maps and is displayed in the template using data-binding.
+* New places can be added as 'Offers'.
+The location of the new place is chosen using the Google Maps API and is displayed in the template using data-binding.
 A photo can be taken to add to the new Place description.
-If there is no camera then there is a file upload button to save a jpeg image.
+If there is no camera then there is a file upload button to save a jpeg image.The Firestore Function
 * Burger side panel added with links to the discover places listings, your bookings and a logout button.
 * Bottom menu with 2 links to 'Discover' (default page upon loading) and 'Offers' that lists all the places available.